Laf111/CEMU-Batch-Framework/README.md

 BatchFw is a free framework for **CEMU** (WII-U emulator) based on batch, wmic outputs, powershell, vbs scripts and 3rd party tools.

-It allows you to launch your loadiines games (uncompressed RPX) using **many versions of CEMU** without messing around with controler profiles, saves, duplicating update and/or DLC installations, shaders caches... for many users on many hosts (by making your game library portable without using a CEMU install and therefore there's no need to rebuild the shader cache and/or modify your games' profiles for each host).
+It allows you to launch your loadiines games (uncompressed RPX) using **many versions of CEMU** without messing around with controler profiles, saves, duplicating update and/or DLC installations, shaders caches... for many users on many hosts (making your game library portable using the -mlc argument.
+CEMU needs to be installed on each host as the shader cache is host dependant).

-**So you can keep the best version of CEMU for a given game and update each version for each game gradually.**
+**You can keep the best version of CEMU for a given game and update each version for each game gradually.**

 ![CEMU-Batch-Framework](resources/BatchFw.png)